 Enabling read/write permissions in a JWT token does not imply setting read/write permissions on a feed.

-Auth and permissions work differently server-side than on the frontend.
-Backend is considered a trusted environment where client-side applications are not considered safe and require more checks.
+Auth and permissions work differently server-side than on the front end.
+The backend is considered a trusted environment where client-side applications are not considered safe and require more checks.
 JWT tokens are client-side tokens that allow performing API calls on behalf of a user.

 These permission policies are defined by default.
 Here are two main examples of default permissions behaviors :